 A great podcast for anyone interested in the fashion industry at large, the Business of Fashion podcast covers all the bases that are up for discussion in this ever changing climate.
 Here is a list of some key episodes that cover topics such as sustainability, ethics, and the importance to create a more conscious culture within the industry and among consumers:

 Hosted by Kestrel Jenkins, Conscious Chatter focuses on the intersection of fashion and responsibility and the impact of what we wear.
 It’s a great podcast to listen to if you’re interested in learning more about the fashion industry and how we can all contribute to making a positive change in the way we think about clothing.

 Sustainably Influenced is a podcast that is a great place to start if you’re just getting started in your sustainable journey.
 Hosts Bianca Foley and Charlotte Williams bring in experts from different industries to talk about sustainability in their fields and to help break down different terms and aspects of living more consciously.

 Focusing on sustainability, slow fashion, and style, Emily Stochtl’s Pre-Loved Podcast covers the importance of second-hand fashion as a great and unique way to experiment with your style sustainably.

-For those of you who are interested in learning more about ourCommonplace and starting a sustainable business, this episode of Her Hustle features ourCommonplace’s founder Sunny Wu as she talks about her own story as a young entrepreneur and the importance of empowering others to live more consciously in the commercial world.
+For those of you who are interested in learning more about ourCommonplace and starting a sustainable business, this episode of Not Business As Usual features ourCommonplace’s founder Sunny Wu as she talks about her own story as a young entrepreneur and the importance of empowering others to live more consciously in the commercial world.